Snapshot — last verified June 2026

 04

 The Habermas invocation.
-In almost every major interview, Karp references his doctorate under Jürgen Habermas and the Frankfurt School.
-Critics note that Habermas's entire project was a critique of instrumental rationality in service of domination — the precise thing Palantir sells to governments.
+In almost every major interview, Karp references the Frankfurt School and his Goethe-Frankfurt doctorate.
+He routinely cites Habermas as an intellectual touchstone — though his actual thesis supervisor was Karola Brede.
+Critics note that Habermas's project was a critique of instrumental rationality in service of domination — the precise thing Palantir sells to governments.

 05